john-pachec0/Monitor/TERMS_OF_SERVICE.md

 Donations are voluntary contributions, not purchases:
 - **No refunds** - Donations are final and non-refundable
 - **Not tax-deductible** - We are not a registered charity; donations are gifts, not tax-deductible contributions
-- **Contact Ko-fi** - For donation transaction issues, contact Ko-fi support, not Untwist
+- **Contact Ko-fi** - For donation transaction issues, contact Ko-fi support, not Monitor

 ### What Donations Support
 Your donations help us: